AMorgaut/systemjs-plugin-wasm/README.md

 # systemjs-plugin-wasm

-SystemJS plugin for loading and instanciating [Web Assembly](http://webassembly.org/) modules
+SystemJS plugin for loading and instanciating [Web Assembly](http://webassembly.org/) modules providing native like performances.

 Should Work with